-- Clause 2.4.9 of the DCP requires the final specification of land use rights for land in a sector to be chosen from the supplementary Tables of Development in the DCP for each land use element.
-If a purpose set out in column B of a supplementary Table of Development is not nominated for land in the sector, then that purpose thereafter for that land becomes permissible development (column C). - 6.2 Land within the sector may be used for the purposes specified in column A of the respective supplementary Table of Development for the Urban Residential Area element which is the subject of this sector plan. - No purposes in column B of the supplementary table of development for the Urban Residential Areas element and for the Open Space element are nominated for the land in this sector.
-Accordingly, these column B purposes for each land use element become permissible purposes for land in this sector (i.e. they become column C purposes). - 6.4 The Supplementary Table of Development (Urban Residential Areas Element) setting out the final specification of land use rights for land in this sector is contained in Annexure C.
+- 6.1 Clause 2.4.9 of the DCP requires the final specification of land use rights for land in a sector to be chosen from the supplementary Tables of Development in the DCP for each land use element.
+If a purpose set out in column B of a supplementary Table of Development is not nominated for land in the sector, then that purpose thereafter for that land becomes permissible development (column C). - 6.2 Land within the sector may be used for the purposes specified in column A of the respective supplementary Table of Development for the Urban Residential Area element which is the subject of this sector plan. - 6.3 The following purposes in column B of the supplementary table of development for the Urban Residential Areas element are nominated for the land in this sector: - Duplex Dwellings (on lots as nominated on the Sector plan map) - Estate Sales Office - Townhouse Units (on lots as nominated on the Sector plan map)

+The other purposes set out in column B of the supplementary table of development for the Urban Residential Areas element and the Open Space element are permissible purposes for land in this sector (i.e. they become column C purposes).

+6.4 The Supplementary Table of Development (Urban Residential Areas Element) setting out the final specification of land use rights for land in this sector is contained in Annexure C.